Jkpgibson/HexInt/README.md

 # HexInt
 Container for Hexadecimal numbers with methods for math operations.
+Currently only addition is implemented